JMiceli7/VBA-challenge/README.md

 # 2. A .Bas file that is an export of the script from the VBA window, can be uploaded to fresh excel file to have the script added that way as well.

-# 3. A folder of screenshots from the originally run script demonstrating results prior to refreshing the document.
+# 3. A folder of screenshots from the originally run script demonstrating results prior to refreshing the document (thank you Dwight for the refresh sub!).

 # Thank you and have a good day!